Seattle Washington, USA Travel Guide

 Three national parks within a few hours' drive highlight major conservation efforts of special ecosystems.

-Make choices that support Seattle's environmental values and conservation goals.
+Make choices that support Seattle'the environmental values and conservation goals.

-Offset your travel footprint by supporting environmental projects.
+Offset your carbon footprint from travel footprint by supporting environmental projects.

 Choose tour operators who prioritize environmental protection.